 The real magic to WordPress lies within the plugins.
-We're sharing our favorite plugins that help our team produce consistent solutions every time.

 WordPress is a fantastic content management system for producing a website quickly, but the vanilla install will only take you so far.
 The real magic to WordPress lies in the plugins; independently produced and maintained software solutions that reliably install and add functionality to WordPress.

-At SiteCrafting we produce about 15 - 20 WordPress sites per year for businesses, cities, entrepreneurs and more.
+At SiteCrafting, we produce about 15-20 WordPress sites per year for businesses, cities, entrepreneurs, and more.
 Through our experience, we’ve come to favor a distinct collection of plugins that help us produce clear and consistent solutions every time.

 While WordPress (as a framework) is quite clever and gives you a vast collection of functions and objects for “getting the job done”, it has one massive glaring flaw: the architecture isn’t even close to MVC.
 MVC (Model + View + Controller) is a revered architecture & workflow pattern that enforces a clean system of organization & provides an engine for serving a website from those assets.

 We love Timber because it essentially makes WordPress more “MVC-like”.
 I use this term because while it doesn’t implement full-MVC, it completely satisfies the ‘V’ (Views) by integrating the famous Twig template engine, provides wrapper objects that build a bridge to the ‘M’ (Models), and includes other helpful MVC goodies like URL routing.

 2. Advanced Custom Fields

 When clients come to SiteCrafting, they depend on us to have the ability to tailor and customize software to meet their needs.
 In WordPress, we achieve by creating “custom post types” (e.g. Location) and adding “custom fields” to store property data (e.g. Store Hours).
 However, WordPress only provides very basic controls (e.g. Text, RTE) for managing these properties.